 What’s unique about Namibia is its expansive deserts, red sand dunes and a kaleidoscope of different environments.
 Straddling two great deserts: the Namib, the oldest desert in the world, and the red sand dunes along the Atlantic Coastline.
 Some of the best wildlife-watching spots include the white saltpans of Etosha National Park (herds of giraffes), red dunes at Sossusvlei (to see gemsbok) and Skeleton Coast (colonies of seals).

-Rwanda is best known for its excellent gorilla trekking safaris.
+Rwanda is best known for its excellent gorilla tracking opportunities.
 Unlike most of the other countries on this list, gorillas are Rwanda’s star celebrity in the wildlife world.
 The Volcanoes National Park , in northern Rwanda is home to the world’s largest number of endangered mountain gorillas.
 In Eastern Rwanda, the Akagera National Park in eastern Rwanda is crowded with wildlife – from herds of elephant and buffaloes to giraffes and zebras grazing its savannahs and a dozen species of antelope roaming free.

 5. South Africa